 - reverse traffic flow from less drivers heading into D.C. (statistics show Charles County residents are among thousands of people who leave Southern Maryland daily to head to jobs in the D.C. area);

-- robust business opportunities in the industrial and more-profitable commercial sectors; and
+- robust business opportunities in the more-profitable commercial sectors; and

 If you want to understand The HUB at La Plata, think of interesting college towns.
 Consider communities with multimodal transportation choices.
 Look at developments with undisturbed natural assets, and restaurants and flourishing businesses that mesh with the local landscape.